Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation

 \end{lemma} \begin{proof} This follows immediately from Lemma \ref{infcommute}, Lemma \ref{PIneq}, and the observation that

 \end{proof} The next lemma extends Lemma 5.3 in \cite{KP}. \begin{lemma} Let $2\leq q \leq \infty$, $\|f\|_2\leq K$, and let $\phi$ be a bump function of type $j$.
-Let $k\geq j$ be arbitrary.
+Let $k\geq j-2$ be arbitrary.
 Then:

-\end{lemma} \begin{proof} When $q=2$ the result is obvious.
-When $q=\infty$, the result is proven in Lemma \ref{GOODYTWO}, and the exponent in the error term can be made arbitrarily small.
+\end{lemma} \begin{proof} When $q=2$ there is nothing to show.
+When $q=\infty$, the result is proven in Lemma \ref{GOODYTWO}, and the exponent in the error term can be made arbitrarily negative.
 We prove the remaining cases by interpolation.
 First, it is evident from Lemma \ref{PIneq} that the function $\phi P_k f \in L^q$ for all $2\leq q \leq \infty$.
 In particular, since the $L^p$ norms are log-convex:

 For the remainder of the proof, we denote $A:= \|\phi P_k f\|_2$.
 Using Lemma \ref{GOODYTWO}, which is the case $q=\infty$ in the statement of our lemma, we have that: